crs4/biodoop-core/docs/index.rst

 ----

-Currently, Biodoop's core only contains a few modules for handling FASTA streams on Hadoop and wrappers for BLAST.
+Currently, Biodoop's core only contains a few modules for handling FASTA streams and wrappers for BLAST.

 Installation:

 #. install `Pydoop <http://pydoop.sourceforge.net>`_

+#. get biodoop-core from the `download page <https://sourceforge.net/projects/biodoop/files/>`_

-#. unpack the biodoop core tarball, move to the distribution directory
+#. unpack the biodoop-core tarball, move to the distribution directory
    and run::

      python setup.py install